 Locomotive Flow Balance.
 An important aspect of locomotive route planning is to ensure that there are enough locomotives of the required types at the right stations to meet the train schedule.
 Thus, we must determine how to reposition locomotives to meet power requirements at the different stations.
 To accomplish this, we can make use of deadheading and light traveling.
 Deadheading locomotives do not pull a train.
 Instead, they are pulled like railcars by a set of active locomotives from one place to another.
 Light traveling locomotives reposition themselves between different stations, without pulling railcars.
 A set of locomotives in light travel forms a group, and one locomotive in the group pulls the other ones from an origin station to a destination station (Ahuja et al., 2005b; Vaidyanathan et al., 2008a).
-Notice that light traveling does not depend on the train schedule.
+Notice that light traveling is not scheduled.
 Thus, it is more flexible than deadheading.
-However, it is also more expensive and inconvenient as it requires an additional crew to operate the pulling locomotive, and consumes track capacity that could otherwise be used by trains moving freight.
+However, it is also more expensive as it requires an additional crew to operate the pulling locomotive, and consumes track capacity that could otherwise be used by trains moving freight.